-Many industries rely on dry goods shipping to get work done, like the construction, publishing, and healthcare industries.
+Many industries rely on dry goods shipping to get work done, like construction, publishing, and healthcare.
 Like retail and automotive outlets, others directly profit from the goods shipped in dry vans.
-They are in turn sold directly to customers or to wholesalers who then distribute them to retail outlets.
+They are, in turn, sold directly to customers or to wholesalers who then distribute them to retail outlets.

 Efficiency and cost are some of the primary reasons these companies rely on shipping via dry vans to keep their supply chain moving But not all goods can be shipped this way.
 As with any shipping method, there are pros and cons.

 Pros and cons of dry van shipping

-While full truckload (FTL) and less than truckload (LTL) dry van shipping is one of the most common and affordable ways to ship goods, there are some disadvantages.
+While full truckload (FTL) and less than truckload (LTL) dry van shipping are the most common and affordable ways to ship goods, there are some disadvantages.

 The advantages of dry van freight shipping include:

 You can consolidate a variety of goods and materials into a single shipment, avoiding redundancy.

-- Drop and hook option.
-Dropping an empty trailer and picking up a full one speeds up turnaround times and prevents wasted time at either end of your runs.
+Drop and hook options lets you drop an empty trailer and picking up a full one speeds up turnaround times and prevents wasted time at either end of your runs.

 The disadvantages of dry van shipping include:

-- Flooring more susceptible to damage from heavy items, those with some moisture (like produce), or weather at pick up or drop off points.
+Wooden flooring is more susceptible to damage from heavy items, those with some moisture (like produce), or weather at pick-up or drop-off points.

 In some cases, dry van shipments might not be the best option.
 It’s essential to think about transportation logistics, including cargo, your lanes, weather, and other factors that come up on your route.

 Use a dry van load board to find carriers and compare rates.

 Finding dry van freight can be a cinch.
-One of the simplest ways is to find approved brokers offering loads on a load board.
+One of the simplest ways is to find trusted brokers offering loads on a load board.
 Brokers use these platforms to find carriers to meet their specific needs.
-Staying loaded prevents deadhead runs, lost layover time, keeps your dry van loaded, making you money.
+Staying loaded prevents deadhead runs and lost layover time, and keeps your dry van loaded and making you money.